harvard-edge/QuArch/README.md

 # QuArch

-**QuArch** stands for **Qu**estion **A**nswering in Computer **Arch**itecture.
+**QuArch** stands for **Qu**estion-Answering in Computer **Arch**itecture.
 It is a specialized dataset designed to support AI-driven question answering in the domain of computer architecture and hardware.

 ---

 ## **What is QuArch?**
-**QuArch** (Question Answering in Computer Architecture) is a specialized dataset designed to support AI-driven question answering in the domain of computer architecture and hardware.
-Built from the Archipedia corpus—a comprehensive collection of research articles, technical papers, and insights spanning decades—QuArch consists of questions on a wide range of computer architecture topics, with answers derived from curated technical content.
+**QuArch** (Question-Answering in Computer Architecture) is a specialized dataset designed to support AI-driven question-answering in the domain of computer architecture and hardware.
+Built from the Archipedia corpus—a comprehensive collection of scholarly articles, technical papers, and insights spanning five decades—QuArch consists of questions on a wide range of computer architecture topics, with answers derived from curated technical content.

 **QuArch** provides structured datasets for both straightforward and complex questions in areas such as:
 - **Processor Design**